Christian Maghoma

-Christian Maghoma (born 8 November 1997) is a Congolese professional footballer who plays as a centre back for National League club Eastleigh.
+Christian Maghoma (born 8 November 1997) is a Congolese professional footballer who plays as a centre back for National League South club Dagenham and Redbridge.

 Club career

-Tottenham Hotspur

-Maghoma signed for Tottenham Hotspur in July 2014 and went on loan in 2015 to Yeovil Town in the EFL League Two however he did not make any competitive appearances.
+Maghoma signed for Tottenham Hotspur in July 2014.
+He went on loan in 2015 to Yeovil Town of EFL League Two but did not make any competitive appearances.
 He was released from his contract at the end of the 2017–18 season.

-Arka Gdynia

 On 18 June 2018 Maghoma was signed by Polish club Arka Gdynia on a three-year deal.
 Maghoma made his debut for the club coming in the 60th minute in the 2018 Polish Super Cup where Arka Gdynia beat Legia Warsaw 3–2.

-Gillingham

 On 26 August 2020, Maghoma signed for Gillingham on a permanent contract.
 On 20 August 2021, Maghoma joined National League side Eastleigh on loan until January 2022.
 Following relegation to League Two, Maghoma was released at the end of the 2021–22 season.

-Eastleigh

 On 16 June 2022, Maghoma was announced to be returning to Eastleigh on a permanent basis upon the expiration of his contract with Gillingham.

+On 21 July 2023, Maghoma agreed to join fellow National League club, Aldershot Town.
+The following day from his signing, Maghoma sustained a ruptured achilles in a pre-season friendly against Wycombe Wanderers.
+Despite being subsequently limited to just six minutes of league action, he signed a new contract at the end of the 2023–24 season.
+On 19 May 2025, it was announced that Maghoma would leave the club at the end of his contract in June.

+On 15 July 2025, Maghoma signed for National League South club, Dagenham and Redbridge on a one-year deal.